-A= Employees' quarters allowed if notice is given to the City and the quarters comply with Section 3.2.N, Employees' Quarters
+$A^= \mbox{ Employees' quarters allowed if notice is given to the City and the quarters comply with Section 3.2.N, Employees' Quarters$

-1 Gates, guardhouses, barriers or other development designed to regulate or restrict public access shall only be allowed in conjunction with the STS a public funicular in Planning Area I providing mechanized public access from the County beach parking lot to the beach.
+1 Gates, guardhouses, barriers or other development designed to regulate or restrict public access shall only be allowed in conjunction with the public STS in Planning Area I providing mechanized public access from the County beach parking lot to the beach.
 Only public vehicular access may be restricted.
 Public pedestrian and bicycle access shall not be restricted.